anaef/nginx-lws/doc/RequestProcessing.md

 > written by the chunk with the error response.

 > [!NOTE]
-> The built-in not-modified processing of NGINX is turned off in LWS as its logic is more fitting
-> for file servers.
-Main chunks must handle headers such as `If-Modified-Since` internally and
+> The NGINX not-modified processing is turned off in LWS.
+Main chunks must handle headers such as
-> respond with appropriate status codes such as `lws.status.NOT_MODIFIED`.
-For such responses,
+> `If-Modified-Since` internally and respond with appropriate status codes such as
-> returning the HTTP status code may be appropriate.
+> `lws.status.NOT_MODIFIED`.
+For such responses, returning the HTTP status code may be appropriate.

 ## Processing Sequence